Everything Lean For Leaders And Their Teams

 Of course, that’s only one way of looking at Standard Work.
 There is also another, more positive way of looking at it.

-If everyone is doing Standard Work, the quality of parts you receive will be higher, making your job easier.
+If everyone is using this tool, the quality of parts you receive will be higher, making your job easier.
 The pace, though constant, should be manageable.
 There is a lot less sprinting when customer orders pick up.
 You see more opportunities for improvements, since the work area starts to support the work.
 You have more input to changes in your job—Standard Work provides an avenue for you to alter work processes.
 Learning multiple jobs is easier when processes are standardized.
 The list goes on and on.

 An observation for you: many people who initially balk at Standard Work grow to love it when they become receptive to the benefits that it offers.